Tyrrrz/CliFx/Readme.md

 ### Parameters and options

-Commands can be configured to take input from command line arguments.
+Commands can be configured to take input from command-line arguments.
 To do that, you need to add properties to the command class and bind them using special attributes.

 In **CliFx**, there are two types of argument bindings: **parameters** and **options**.